Gëzim Shalaj

 Gëzim Shalaj (born 28 July 1990) is a Swiss footballer of Albanian descent who plays as a midfielder for Swiss 1.
 Liga club FC Naters.

 He began his career with Swiss lower league side Düdingen, before winning a move to Swiss Challenge League club Kriens in 2010.
-After just over two seasons with Kriens, he joined Swiss Super League side Luzern, but played just once in the top-flight, in March 2012, before returning to the Challenge League to play for Lugano later in 2012.
-After two seasons with Lugano, he joined Romanian Liga I side Pandurii Târgu Jiu for the 2014–15 campaign.
-He signed with Dinamo București in October 2015, but left the club after just two months.
+After just over two seasons with Kriens, he joined Swiss Super League side Luzern but played just once in the top flight, in March 2012, before returning to the Challenge League to play for Lugano later in 2012.
+After two seasons with Lugano, he joined the Romanian Liga I side Pandurii Târgu Jiu for the 2014–15 campaign.
+He signed with Dinamo București in October 2015 but left the club after just two months.
 He spent the second half of the 2015–16 season with Cypriot First Division club Enosis Neon Paralimni.
 He signed with English League One side Port Vale in August 2016.
-He signed with Trepça'89 in the Superleague of Kosovo in January 2018, before returning to Switzerland the following year to play for Breitenrain Bern and Naters.
+He signed with Trepça'89 in the Superleague of Kosovo in January 2018 before returning to Switzerland the following year to play for Breitenrain Bern and Naters.